ameseee/kwk-curriculum-site/swift-ios/lessons/classes-objects/index.md

 newStudent.writeCode()
 ```

 `writeCode()` is a function, but more specifically an **action** for this class, and this class only.
-You can even try calling it in the file without the newStudent, preceding it, and see an error!
+You can even try calling it in the file without the newStudent preceding it, and see an error!

 ### Practice